SpenceKonde/DxCore/megaavr/extras/Ref_Errata.md

 # Errata
 Okay, you know what, I give up

 Here's a chart in google sheets (please contact me if you can confirm any ?'s as actually being fixed,because I don't take Microchip's word that a series doesn't have the erratum (if the errata says some revs areeffected, and later ones aren't, you can be confident that that is the case.
-But what am I to think when it's brothers with other flash size have the bug, and I've seen issues show up in other errata sheets years after the problem was frst added to an errata sheet.))
+But what am I to think when it's brothers with other flash size have the bug, and I've seen issues show up in other errata sheets years after the problem was frst added to an errata sheet?))

-I've also given up commenting on all but the unofficial and/or confusing ones, and removed old comments, which were in need of updating.
+I've also given up commenting on all but the unofficial and/or confusing ones, and removed old comments,

 ## The list is on [Google Sheets](https://docs.google.com/spreadsheets/d/1F7n2NNO2quG_Z7WWqgiCBlM0cRfgJtFfuKUZYxUV6DE/edit?usp=sharing)